lban2049/fastapi/.aigne/doc-smith/docs/advanced-websockets.md

 ```

-In this example:
+### Code Breakdown

+1.  **HTML Frontend**: A simple webpage is served at the root `/`.
+It contains JavaScript to establish a WebSocket connection to `ws://localhost:8000/ws`.
-1.  `@app.websocket("/ws")` declares a WebSocket endpoint at the path `/ws`.
+2.  **`@app.websocket("/ws")`**: This decorator declares a WebSocket endpoint.
-2. The function receives a `WebSocket` object as a parameter.
+3.  **`websocket: WebSocket`**: The function receives a `WebSocket` object as a parameter.
-3.  `await websocket.accept()` establishes and accepts the WebSocket connection.
-This must be done before you can send or receive messages.
+4.  **`await websocket.accept()`**: This is crucial.
+You must `accept` the connection before you can send or receive messages.
-4. A `while True` loop is used to continuously listen for incoming messages.
+5.  **`while True:`**: The connection remains open in this loop, allowing for continuous message exchange.
-5.  `await websocket.receive_text()` waits for a message from the client.
+6.  **`await websocket.receive_text()`**: This waits for a message from the client and reads it as text.
-6.  `await websocket.send_text(...)` sends a message back to the client.
+7.  **`await websocket.send_text(...)`**: This sends a message back to the client.

-### Client-side Code (HTML & JavaScript)

-The Python script also serves a simple HTML page with JavaScript to interact with the WebSocket endpoint.

--   `var ws = new WebSocket("ws://localhost:8000/ws");`: This line establishes the connection to the server.
-Note the `ws://` protocol.
--   `ws.onmessage`: This function is an event handler that gets called whenever a message is received from the server.
-It creates a new list item and adds it to the page.
--   `ws.send(input.value)`: This sends the content of the text input to the server.
+If the client disconnects, `websocket.receive_text()` will raise a `WebSocketDisconnect` exception, which will break the loop and end the function, effectively closing the server-side connection.

-## Using `Depends` and Other Dependencies
+## Using `Depends` and Other Parameters

-Just like with regular *path operations*, you can use dependencies with your WebSocket endpoints.
-This includes `Depends`, `Path`, `Query`, `Cookie`, and more.

-This allows you to add authentication, data validation, or other shared logic to your WebSocket connections.
+WebSocket *path operation functions* can accept the same parameters and dependencies as regular HTTP *path operation functions*.
+This includes path parameters, query parameters, cookies, headers, and dependencies with `Depends`.

+This is particularly useful for authentication.
+You can create a dependency that checks for a token in a query parameter or a session cookie.

+Here's an example that secures a WebSocket endpoint, requiring either a session `Cookie` or a `token` query parameter.

 ```python
 from typing import Union